-Flume have picked out 6 of the most important stats, facts and insights that B2B salespeople cannot ignore.
+Flume have picked out 6 of the most important sales facts, stats and insights that B2B salespeople cannot ignore.
 These ideas shape everything that we do and below we share a few ideas on how to adapt to the new reality of sales.

 57% of your client’s decision is made before they ever pick up a phone to speak to you or any other supplier.
 (CEB)